Coming out is different for everyone. That makes it hard to talk about things that will be true in each case.

 Timing is important.
 Do not do it at a time of high stress, like a birthday, anniversary, or crisis.
 It is better to do it when everyone is happy and calm.

 You may need to come out more than once.
-People often don’t believe you at first or think it will go away.
+People often do not believe you at first or think it will go away.

 You may not get the response you want at first.
-Try very hard to stay calm, even if people say hurtful things to you.
+Try very hard to stay calm, even if people say things that hurt you.

-Don’t expect the to accept you right away.
-People need time to process something this big.
+Do not expect them to accept you right away.
+Many people need time to process something this big.

 Answer all their questions.
 Try to be honest and not angry or defensive.